Accreditations, Approvals and Memberships

 Providence Campus: The State of Rhode Island has chartered Johnson & Wales University as a nonprofit degree-granting institution of higher learning.

-Charlotte Campus: The Board of Governors of the University of North Carolina has licensed JWU under G.S. § 116-15 to conduct degree activity in North Carolina.
+Charlotte Campus: The Board of Governors of the University of North Carolina has licensed Johnson & Wales University under G.S. § 116-15 to conduct degree activity in North Carolina.

 Distance Education/State Authorization Reciprocity Agreement (SARA)

-Johnson & Wales University offers online bachelor’s, master’s and doctoral degree programs through its College of Online Education and is approved as a member of the State Authorization Reciprocity Agreements (SARA).
+Johnson & Wales University offers online bachelor’s, master’s and doctoral degree programs through its College of Professional Studies and is approved as a member of the State Authorization Reciprocity Agreements (SARA).
 SARA is a national initiative to provide more access to online courses while maintaining compliance standards with state regulatory agencies.
 SARA allows institutions to provide online courses outside of their own state borders by seeking and maintaining state approvals via a streamlined process.
-To learn more about SARA, please visit their website.
+Visit the SARA website for more information.

 SARA Approval of JWU: On May 3, 2016, the National Council for State Authorization Reciprocity Agreements (NC-SARA) approved institutional participation for Johnson & Wales University.
 The State of Rhode Island, through the Rhode Island Office of the Postsecondary Commissioner, approved Johnson & Wales University to participate in NC-SARA on April 14, 2016.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 As a SARA member in the State of Rhode Island, Johnson & Wales University is authorized to provide distance education to students in all of the other SARA states (detailed below).

-Current SARA Member Jurisdictions: Current authorized jurisdictions subject to the State Authorization Reciprocity Agreement (SARA) and the National Council for SARA (NC-SARA) standards include all states and the District of Columbia, with the exception of California.
-Information on Student Complaint Processes for students enrolled in the College of Online Education is available online.
+Current SARA Member Jurisdictions: Current authorized jurisdictions subject to the State Authorization Reciprocity Agreement (SARA) and the National Council for SARA (NC-SARA) standards include 49 states (all but California) and the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+Information on Student Complaint Processes for students enrolled in the College of Professional Studies is available online.
 California has its own process for the filing of complaints by online students living in that state that is discussed under Student Complaint Process for Online Students in Non-SARA Jurisdictions.

-Providence and Denver* Campuses — B.S. in Dietetics and Applied Nutrition Program
+Providence Campus — B.S.
+Dietetics and Applied Nutrition Program

-The Providence Campus and Denver Campus Dietetics and Applied Nutrition programs are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995; phone: 312-899-0040, ext.
-5400.
-The Providence Campus and Denver Campus Didactic Programs in Dietetics (DPD) meet the standards of education set by ACEND. *The Denver Campus is no longer recruiting students for its B.S. in Dietetics and Applied Nutrition program.
-The Denver program will remain ACEND-accredited until January 29, 2021.
+The Providence Campus Dietetics and Applied Nutrition program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), located at 120 South Riverside Plaza, Suite 2190, Chicago, IL, 60606-6995; phone: 800-877-1600, ext.
+5400; email.
+The Providence Campus Didactic Program in Dietetics (DPD) meets the standards of education set by ACEND.

 Providence Campus — Occupational Therapy Doctorate (OTD)

-The Johnson & Wales University Entry-Level Occupational Therapy Doctorate Program has applied for accreditation and been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; phone: 301-652-6611, ext.
-2042.
+The Johnson & Wales University Entry-Level Occupational Therapy Doctorate (OTD) Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; phone: 301-652-AOTA.

 Accreditation Council for Education in Nutrition and Dietetics (ACEND)